-Transfer Pump failure is one of the leading causes of off ratio incidence, lost production time, emergency, and cost over-run out of the many components that make up our processing equipment.
+Liquid Transfer Pump failure is one of the leading causes of off-ratio incidence, lost production time, emergencies, and cost over-run out of the many components that make up our processing equipment.
 Diligent preparation is a key factor toward the successful operation of your project and the equipment you depend on.
 The facts is, equipment components are only going to perform as well as they are understood and maintained.

 We are taught to spend much more time on the spray gun and other equipment and next to no time on the weakest part of the entire system.

-As long as the pump does not run out of material, this process is fine.
+As long as the liquid transfer pump does not run out of material, this process is fine.
 As soon as the pump runs out of material, it will cavitate from loss of fluid trying to pump air and most often run wild until the operator shuts it down.
 The negative effects are numerous on the entire system.
-Here are some common reactions to Transfer Pumps running without material.
+Here are some common reactions to liquid transfer pumps running without material: